siddiqus/expressive/README.md

 # Introduction

 **Expressive** is a NodeJS REST API framework built on ExpressJs and best practices for smooth development.
-Features include:

 Please visit the [wiki page](https://github.com/siddiqus/expressive/wiki) for the full documentation.